thanhhoang4869/chat-app-javaswing/README.md

 # chat-app-javaswing
-This is the project of the course Java Application Development of VNU-HCMUS in which I created a chat app which allows user to chat with multiples currently online friends.
+This is the project of the course Java Application Development of VNU-HCMUS in which I created a chat app which allows user to chat with multiples online friends.
 ## Tools and Libraries
 - Intellij IDE
 - Javaswing (for GUI)